 Read on to learn some transmission fluid fundamentals, and find how to spot the signs of low transmission fluid before it costs you an arm-and-a-leg and contact a Mister Transmission technician to book a free inspection and same-day quote at a shop near you.

 Transmission fluid fundamentals: 6 reasons to stay on the level

 Automatic transmission fluid is the life blood of the automatic transmission.
 It is also used in continuously variable transmissions (CVTs) and occasionally in manual transmissions, though the latter more commonly uses transmission oil.
-In any event, all these fluids play similar roles: they lubricate and cool the transmission.
-Having not enough fluid can cause or contribute to a whole host of problems.
-These include:
+In all cases, transmission fluids play a similar role, keeping your system running as intended and increasing the service life of critical components by: